xiaoxuegao499/LA-DNN-for-COVID-19-diagnosis/README.md

 ## 5. Citation

-A detailed introduction of our model and results is in [Online COVID-19 diagnosis with chest CT images: Lesion-attention deep neural networks](https://www.medrxiv.org/content/10.1101/2020.05.11.20097907v1).<br>
+The detailed introduction of our model and results is in [Online COVID-19 diagnosis with chest CT images: Lesion-attention deep neural networks](https://www.medrxiv.org/content/10.1101/2020.05.11.20097907v1).<br>

 Please cite our paper if you find the work useful:
 ```